UmaMaheswariPaladugu/Terraform-Tasks/README.md

      The code is configured with Kubernetes as the provider, allowing Terraform to interact with the Kubernetes API to create and destroy resources.
 Within the kubernetes_deployment resource, the replicas attribute controls the number of deployments, which in turn controls the number of pods being deployed.

-11. Paste in the following code from the provided GitHub repo( TerraformFundamentalsPart2 repository)
+11. Paste in the following code from the provided GitHub repo

 12. To save and exit the file, press Escape and enter :wq.